MedDataToolMedDataTool

 Converting pounds to kilograms

-In the United States, most patients report their weight in pounds (lbs), which must be converted before using any dosage by weight calculator or medical dosing formula.
+In the United States, most patients report their weight in pounds (lbs), which must be converted before using any dosage calculator.

 Pounds to kilograms conversion